m0xpd/EUCLIDplus/README.md

 There is a fuller description of the principles behind EUCLID+ operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#readme) and a detailed description of circuit operation [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#circuit-description).

+The Clock Divider's DIVIDE setting is reported on five LEDs at the top left of the front panel.
+There are two idosyncracies of this display worth explaining.
+First, the binary display is arranged with least significant bit on the left.
+This felt more natural with the display placed next to the DIVIDE potentiometer, which generates an increasing value as it is rotated clockwise.
+Second, as explained in the [description of system operation](https://github.com/m0xpd/EUCLIDplus/tree/main/Operation#readme), the binary number on the LEDs must be set to one greater than the desired clock divisor.
+In other words, to achieve a clock division of 8, you must set the number 9 (1,0,0,1) on the LEDs.

 Full design details for EUCLID+ including schematics, PCB layouts for the [Main Board](https://github.com/m0xpd/EUCLIDplus/tree/main/Hardware/Main%20Board#readme) and [Control Board](https://github.com/m0xpd/EUCLIDplus/tree/main/Hardware/Control%20Board#readme) and a [Front Panel](https://github.com/m0xpd/EUCLIDplus/tree/main/Hardware/Front%20Panel#readme) design, are presented in the hardware folder.

 For those who are discouraged by the complexity of the hardware approach - or those who would simply like to play with the method - a software implementation of EUCLID+ is presented [here](https://github.com/m0xpd/EUCLIDplus/tree/main/Software%20Version#readme)